A repetitive loss is when a home, business, or structure is in an area that has experienced flooding at least two times in any 10-year period.

 - Remove furniture and valuables from lower enclosures

-For more information on ways to protect property, get a copy of the current FEMA P-312, Homeowner’s Guide to Retrofitting from your local Floodplain Official.
+For more information on ways to protect property, visit FEMA's Homeowner’s Guide to Retrofitting.

 Check With Floodplain Official Before Planning A Project